centre-for-virus-research/CVR-Course-2026/docs/RefAlign.md

 The x-axis represents the genome position, whilst the y-axis represents the Depth of Coverage at each genome position.

-**NB:** The reference sequence filename is sars2_ref.fasta, but the actual name of the sequence itself is [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2) in the fasta file, you can open up the file yourself to check this if you want (head –n1 sars2_ref.fasta).
+**NB:** The reference sequence filename is sars2_ref.fasta, but the actual name of the sequence itself is [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2) in the fasta file, you can open up the file yourself to check this if you want!

 **Close the weeSAM/Firefox windows before proceeding!**